kamilfranek/kamilfranek.github.io/_posts/2018-06-06-how-can-census-data-help-you-to-evaluate-business-potential.md

 ## Detail look at the demography of Top 10 Cities.
 So is the population level good rule to evaluate potential?

-So we got an overview of Czech Republic demographic characteristic and we can now look at the same metrics at the city level to see how would ranking of top cities for setting up your business change if we looked at characteristic mentioned above.
+So we got an overview of Czech Republic demographic characteristic and we can now look at the same metrics at the city level.
+Let's see how would ranking of the top cities for setting up your business change if we took into account key demographic characteristics mentioned earlier.

 <figure>
     <a href="/assets/images/population_top10_activity.png"><img src="/assets/images/population_top10_activity.png" alt="Population by Economic Activity in the Top 10 Czech Cities"></a>